LuoXubo/JointLoc/README.md

 # JointLoc

-Code for "JointLoc: A Real-time Visual Localization Framework for Planetary UAVs Based on Joint Relative and Absolute Pose Estimation" (IROS 2024 Under review).
+Code for "JointLoc: A Real-time Visual Localization Framework for Planetary UAVs Based on Joint Relative and Absolute Pose Estimation" (IROS 2024).

 ![JointLoc](/figs/pipeline.png)

 ## Update

+### 2024.06.30

+The paper has been accepted by IROS 2024.
+The the test dataset is uploaded.
+You can download the test dataset from [Google Drive](https://drive.google.com/drive/folders/1yAkHwNPdhbssDJqgm2Jvgculvo8pLQz6?usp=sharing) and extract it to the `JointLoc` directory.

+We are preparing the main files (`vslam` in RelLoc and `vloc` in AbsLoc) and will upload them soon.

 ### 2024.04.26